shihabmi7/CarAnimation/README.md

 # Youtube link
 https://www.youtube.com/channel/UCJ81V8JgbB1dijhuXeiRi9w/videos?view_as=subscriber

+# How to Run
+Just Give your Google API key in your google_maps_api.xml file.

 ## About

 From Google Direction Api we can got a poly line.
 A poline is a combiantion of Latitide and Longitude.
 I  iterate though all list of